IIIF/api/source/api/auth/0.9/index.md

 ### 2.1.
 Login Service

 In order to have the client prompt the user to login, it must display part of the content provider's user interface.
-The login service is a link to that user interface.
+The login service is a link to that user interface, which the client must launch in a new window or tab.
+Browser security rules prevent the client from knowing what is happening in the new tab.
+The client can only wait for and detect the closing of the opened tab.

 #### 2.1.1.
 Service Description